 Fiction.
 There's no need to suffer through every symptom in the book, says Dr. Tandon.
 (We're talking low libido, waning energy, reduced muscle mass, poor sleep, mood, confidence, and more.)
 Since testosterone levels begin to drop 1-2% each year starting at age 35, it's a good idea to start measuring your baseline around that time.
-The Lifeforce Diagnostic is one way to get a clear picture of your hormone levels, along with a Lifeforce medical doctor who will interpret your results and put together your personalized performance plan.
+The Lifeforce Diagnostic is one way to get a clear picture of your hormone levels, along with a Lifeforce clinician who will interpret your results and put together your personalized performance plan.

 2. Testosterone therapy can increase your prostate cancer risk.

 Fiction.
 No study or trial has definitively demonstrated that testosterone therapy is an independent risk factor for developing prostate cancer, according to Dr. Tandon.
 For an abundance of caution, we test our members’ prostate-specific antigen (PSA) levels as part of their diagnostic labs and routinely while on testosterone treatment.
 (PSA levels can be elevated in men with prostate cancer, according to the National Cancer Institute.)

 Fact.
 Men taking exogenous testosterone may experience a decrease in sperm count as the body down-regulates whatever natural testosterone production is still occurring to accommodate the increased external supply, Dr. Tandon explains.
 Although this decrease is usually temporary, for men who want to preserve their fertility, we would recommend other treatment options.
 Some options include Clomiphene, a pharmaceutical which can help improve your innate testosterone production, testosterone boosting supplements, or lifestyle changes.